GregChung-IBFL/FRED_API/README.md

-# FRED_API
+# FRED_API Demo
-[python]

-This is a demo of browsing the data structure of Federal Reserve Economic Data (FRED®) through its REST API.
-FRED provides a tree-like structure, with nested layers of categories and data series under those categories.
-The API does not provide a way to search or browse the data structure; to find some series of interest, you must start with the top-level category, then drill down into narrower categories until you find the desired series.
-The demo traverses this structure and outputs the data layout.
+This program demonstrates using the Federal Reserve Economic Data (FRED®) API.
+The demo queries the API to map the data available from FRED.
+The structure of the data can be represented in a tree hierarchy.

+- Coded in Python, with add-on libraries [treelib](https://treelib.readthedocs.io), [PyYAML](https://pyyaml.org)
+- Queries REST API of an external service
+- Implements a basic caching module to cache API requests
+- Configuration and settings stored in .json and .yaml files, not in code

+#### Version History
+- v1: The API is queried to generate the layout of data Categories and Series.
+The tree layout is saved to a text file.

-## More about the FRED service
+## About the FRED service
 FRED is a service provided by the Federal Reserve Bank of St. Louis.
-To use the API, you must first receive a developer API key.
-This key is passed in as a URL parameter in all calls to the API.
-See https://fred.stlouisfed.org/ for more information about FRED as well as the developer API.
-Note:  While the API does not have search or browse capabilities to find a particular series, the interactive website does provide search tools.
+See https://fred.stlouisfed.org/ for more information.

+#### Structure of the Data
+The economic data is represented by Series, which are organized under nested layers of Categories.
+From the handful of top-level categories, you can drill down into increasingly more specific subcategories until you reach a data series.
+For example:

+* &lt;FRED API root&gt; (category #0)
+  * Population, Employment, & Labor Markets (category #10)
+    * Weekly Initial Claims (category #32240)
+      * 4-Week Moving Average of Initial Claims (series IC4WSA)

+Note: some data series are listed under more than one category.

+#### Developer API Key
+A private developer API key is required to access the FRED API.
+In order to run the demo code, you would need to request your own API key, as my key is not included in this project.
+Because the code will not run out-of-the-box, I have included sample output and logging files.